terrestris/shogun-docker/README.md

 ### Required steps for the very first start

 - Check and fulfill all development notes of the child components (e.g. installing the `maven` and `node` dependencies).
 For the required repositories the following commands should be used:
-  - shogun-gis-client: npm i
+  - shogun-gis-client: `npm i`
+  - shogun-gis-client-example-plugin: `npm i`
-  - shogun-admin: npm i
+  - shogun-admin: `npm i`
-  - shogun: mvn clean install -DskipTests -Djib.skip=true
+  - shogun: `mvn clean install -DskipTests -Djib.skip=true`
-  - shogun-docker: docker compose pull
+  - shogun-docker: `docker compose pull`
 - Set all required environment variables (and create a local SSL certificate) by executing `./setEnvironment.sh create` (and adjusting the values if needed).
 - If you are using a different directory layout, make sure to adjust the paths in the `.env` file
 - Import the initial Keycloak data, see section [Keycloak Import](#import).
-- execute `chmod -R a+w shogun-solr/solr_data` to allow the solr service to write to the directory.
+- Execute `chmod -R a+w shogun-solr/solr_data` to allow the solr service to write to the directory.

 ### Startup